 There are several optional steps to consider.
 Liquid Rubber Polyurethane Deck Coating makes it super easy to waterproof concrete patio floors, but for truly professional results, don't cut corners.

 - Strip - This step is only necessary if the patio has been previously painted.
-Use Liquid Rubber Smart Strip Plus to remove old paint.
+Use a paint stripper suitable for concrete to remove old paint.

 - Clean - Begin by giving your patio a thorough cleaning.
 Clear the surface to of any organic growth, dust, debris or loose material.

 - Inspect and Repair - Once you have cleaned your patio give it a good once over.
-Any cracks exceeding 1/8˝ (3 mm) should be filled with a flexible crack repair product.
+Any cracks exceeding 1/8˝ (3 mm) should be filled with Liquid Rubber Sealant & Adhesive Caulk.
 Smaller cracks can be repaired using 4" Geo-textile or filled with Liquid Rubber Multi-Purpose Primer.
 Allow all repairs to fully cure before proceeding.

 - Etch - To be sure that the paint will properly adhere to the entire surface, you will need to etch it with acid.
 Muriatic acid, also called hydrochloric acid, is the most common choice for this chore, but phosphoric acid and sulfamic acid are also popular choices.
 Be sure to read the acid container labeling for proper dilution guidance and carefully follow any recommended best practices and personal protective equipment recommendations.
 You can also use Liquid Rubber Concrete Etch to deliver professional quality results without the safety concerns of using acid.